biazhong/test/files/Uploading Files.md

 *Notes*: All values must be numerical.
 Non-numeric values will cause errors.

 ## 2 The Simulation Function File (`.py` File)
-Defines a Python function named `simulation_function`, which is responsible for generating a **simulation sample** from a given alternative using specific random number sequences.
+In this file, users need to define a Python function named `simulation_function`, which is responsible for generating a **simulation sample** from a given alternative using specific random number sequences.

 **Arguments**
 - **`argsSim`** (List of Floats):